Technical restrictions for Session Replay

 - Movie replay

-IFrame and nested IFrame recording is supported.
+IFrame and nested IFrame recording are supported.
 However, the following restrictions are applicable:

 - Resources must be available on the browser that's used for replay.
 There must be a direct connection to the server that serves the resources.

 - Resources can't be protected.
-If resources are protected, ensure that they can be accessed by the player without requiring authentication.
+If resources are protected, ensure that the player can access them without authentication.

-On average, a minute of session recording and replay consumes 100kB of storage space.
-This is also the required amount of upstream bandwidth from the client system to the Dynatrace servers that will be consumed.
+On average, a minute of session recording and replay consumes 100 KB of storage space.
+This is also the required amount of upstream bandwidth from the client system to the Dynatrace servers that is consumed.
 However, this value can't be guaranteed because it depends on the web application.
 Applications with very frequent DOM changes, big initial sizes, or heavy usage of IFrames can create large amounts of data.

 Data transmission and OneAgent

-Ensure that you're using OneAgent version 1.163 or above, because it supports a high volume of beacon transmission.
+Ensure that you're using OneAgent version 1.193+ because it supports a high volume of beacon transmission.